-Each 2023 PIPE Warrant entitles the registered holder to purchase two shares of Common Stock at an exercise price of \$1.23 per share.
+Each 2023 PIPE Warrant entitles the registered holder to purchase two shares of Common Stock at an exercise price of \$1.23 per 2023 PIPE Warrants.
 The 2023 PIPE Warrants expire on January 4, 2028 and are subject to customary adjustments.
 The 2023 PIPE Warrants also contain beneficial ownership limitations that may be waived at the option of each holder upon 61 days' notice to the Company, but in no event may such beneficial ownership limitation exceed 19.99% of the number of shares of the Company's Common Stock outstanding (the "Cap").
-The Company has agreed to consult with The Nasdaq Stock Market LLC (the "Trading Market") to determine whether approval of the Company's stockholders is required to eliminate or increase the Cap, the Company has agreed to submit a resolution to eliminate or increase the Cap to the Company's stockholders as promptly as practical at an annual or special meeting of the Company's stockholders, but not later than July 31, 2023.
+The Company has agreed to consult with The Nasdaq Stock Market LLC (the "Trading Market") to determine whether approval of the Company's stockholders is required to eliminate or increase the Cap.
+To the extent the Trading Market indicates that stockholder approval is required to eliminate or increase the Cap, the Company has agreed to submit a resolution to eliminate or increase the Cap to the Company's stockholders as promptly as practical at an annual or special meeting of the Company's stockholders, but not later than July 31, 2023.
 The Company filed with the SEC a registration statement covering the shares of Common Stock issuable upon exercise of the 2023 PIPE Warrants, and such registration statement became effective on February 10, 2023.